miloszkowal/codex_vitae/codex-vitae.md

 #### Food

+* Eat food, not too much, mostly plants. (from Michael Pollan's *Food Rules*)
-* Most food today is meant to be enjoyed with pleasure in mind, rather than fuel.
+* Most food today is designed to be enjoyed with pleasure in mind, rather than fuel.
 * Empty calories found in candy and burgers are causing a decline in overall health of the average American.
 * It is in the best interest of fast food companies to keep their own prices down while maintaining high prices of healthy food.
-This does NOT necessarily imply a conspiracy by "Big McDonald's."
+This does *not* necessarily imply a conspiracy by "Big McDonald's."
 * Education about food plays a pivotal role in the potential for change.
 The more we educate the populace, the more positive results we will see.
 * Drinking water is more important than eating food.
 * Most people don't drink enough water.